 Ron Khormaei (B.S.
 1988, M.S.
 1989, Ph.D.
 1995) left Iran when he was 15 years old to seek a better future.
 His varied career included positions as director of engineering for HP and Logitech, CEO at Lensbaby, Circle Technologies, and his own start-up, FINEX.

 Pavan Kumar Hanumolu (Ph.D.
-2006) is an associate at the University of Illinois, Urbana-Champaign.
+2006) is a professor at the University of Illinois, Urbana-Champaign.
 His research (with OSU Prof. Tejasvi Anand) to cut microprocessor power consumption was featured in an article by TechRepublic.
 He received a prestigious National Science Foundation Early CAREER Award in 2010, and currently serves as an associate editor of the Journal of Solid-State Circuits.

 Kate Remley (Ph.D.
 1999) is an electronic engineer at the National Institute of Standards and Technology where she leads the Metrology for Wireless Systems Project.
 She was inducted into OSU’s College of Engineering Academy of Distinguished Engineers in 2011, and became an IEEE Fellow in 2012.
 (Video)